Chriscbr/blog/_posts/2025-03-15-on-great-languages.md

 <center><b>·</b></center>
 <br>

-So that was a bit about what *doesn't* make a great programming language - now what *does*?
+So if those qualities don't make great programming languages, then what does?

-When I say "a great programming language makes you more effective at writing useful code," I think there's two parts to focus on.
+I think the common quality shared by great programming languages is that they make you more effective at writing useful code.
+This can be broken into two parts.

 First, the language's design is catered towards the "useful code" -- which is just my catch-all for code that's providing the most value in a software project.
-This is the code the most unique to your project, which is usually algorithmic, or implementing some kind of domain-related behavior.
+This is the code most unique to your project: it's usually algorithmic, or models some kind of domain-related logic.
-This is code that you probably care the most about how it handles different edge cases, or the performance of it, or the portability of it, or how security it is, etc.
+You probably care a lot about how it handles different edge cases, or the performance of it, or the portability of it, or how security it is, etc.
-If this is the most important code in a project, then your programming language needs to help you most with that code (and the qualities of it you're interested in).
+If this is the most important code in a project, then your programming language should help you most with that code (and the qualities you're interested in).

 Secondly, the language helps you at being effective.
 This can take many forms.